Men face slightly different challenges when undergoing a new health regimen.

 Just wanted to say thanks.
 I’m 57 and in pretty good shape but I still need motivation from time time.
 You help keep me focused on staying in shape, and I appreciate it.”–Mike

 Dane, you’re outstanding, Brother.
-I appreciate all of your effort and hard work preparing these updates for healthier living.”–Dartlan
+I appreciate all of your effort and hard work preparing these messages for healthier living.
+Your weekly updates hit spot-on and contain encouraging bits of wisdom that I truly need to hear.”–Dartlan